souradeepsingha/movie-recommendation-project/readme.md

 ## Features

 - Using this web app you can see the reccommendation movies name
-- you can see the movie poster also
+- you can see the movie's poster also
 - the recommendation is perfect
 - this web-app is safe